jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 # Specification of VIDPF {#vidpf}

-> NOTE This specification is based on {{MST24}}, which in turn draws on ideas
-> from {{CP22}}.
-We don't yet have a concrete security analysis of the complete
-> construction.
-Some details are likely to change as a result of such analysis.

 | Parameter         | Description                                           | Value                                                      |
 |:------------------|:------------------------------------------------------|:-----------------------------------------------------------|
 | `KEY_SIZE: int`   | the size of each VIDPF key                            | `XofFixedKeyAes128.SEED_SIZE` ({{Section 6.2.2 of !VDAF}}) |